PankajGonde/Markdown-Syntax-Guide/README.md

-Please, go to the Wiki for the document.
+Please, navigate to the Wiki for the document.